fffergal/fructify/README.md

 ```

 Vercel can make a separate Lambda for every file in the api directory, but this
-project uses a singple Flask app in api/index.py imported from the fructify
+project uses a single Flask app in api/index.py imported from the fructify
 package.

 Run tests with `tox`.
 Lint code with `flake8`.
 Format code with `black .`.